GreenAI-Uppa/AIPowerMeter/docsrc/experiments/experiments.rst

 Deep rewiring
 -----------------

-In the article `Training very sparse network with Deep Rewiring <https://arxiv.org/abs/1711.05136>`_ , `G. Bellec <http://guillaume.bellec.eu/>`_ et al. introduce two algorithms allowing to train models with a very low connectivy (less than 2%).
+In the article `Training very sparse network with Deep Rewiring <https://arxiv.org/abs/1711.05136>`_ , `G. Bellec <http://guillaume.bellec.eu/>`_ et al. introduce two algorithms allowing to train models with very low connectivy (less than 2%).
-The laters are called Deep-R and Soft Deep-R.
+The latter are called Deep-R and Soft Deep-R.
 The first one induced strong constraints on the network : we have a limited number of connectivity for each iteration of the training.
 The second is a relaxed form of Deep-R where the maximal number of connections is not fixed.